INSTRUCTORS

 Esther Hansen

-Esther Hansen, an accomplished dance instructor, choreographer, and dancer, will take on the role of Interim Artistic Director at Mendocino Ballet starting January 1st, 2025.
-A former student of the ballet company, Hansen has spent the past two years back at the studio.
+Esther Hansen, an accomplished dance instructor, choreographer, and dancer.
+A former student of the Mendocino Ballet Company, Hansen has spent the past two years back at the studio.
 She brings a wealth of experience in ballet, contemporary dance, and Pilates to her new position, having taught students of all levels and created standout choreography, including the piece “Waiting for Daylight” for Mendocino Ballet’s “Dance Classics”.
-This work was selected for performance at the Regional Dance America National Festival.
+This work was selected for performance at the Regional Dance America National Festival in Florida.

 Artisan Dance Company

-Hansen was trained in both the Vaganova and Cecchetti ballet technique.
+Hansen was trained in both the Vaganova and Cecchetti ballet technique, here at the Mendocino Ballet under Mary Knight Morris (Ford Foundation Scholarship student of the San Francisco Ballet and Masters Degree in Dance from University of California), Trudy McCreanor (former Director of Mendocino Ballet and Colorado West Ballet) and Susan Wilcox (danced with the Scottish-American Ballet, Long Beach Ballet and Eugene Ballet).
 At 16 she was accepted and trained by the American Ballet Theater for their summer intensive program.
-She also attended class at the Santa Rosa Dance Theatre and was awarded the Helen Cochran Scholarship for Dance in Sonoma County.
+In 2005 Hansen was awarded the Helen Cochran Scholarship for Dance in Sonoma County.
 Esther went on to dance with Artesan Dance Company, a startup dance company with a fusion of contemporary and modern dance styles.
-The company was born in Redding CA, but went on to perform in Paris, France, as well as Jacob’s Pillow at the Inside Out Summer Dance Festival.
+The company was born in Redding CA, but went on to perform in Paris, France, as well as Jacob’s Pillow Dance Festival at the Inside/Out Summer Dance Series.
+During this time, Hansen was trained under Diane Venora (Julliard Graduate) in acting, stage presence, and dance theater work.
 In 2019 Esther received her certification in Pilates through the Long Beach Dance Conditioning program in Orange County, with a special focus on biomechanics and therapeutic movement.

 In her new role, Hansen aims to continue inspiring and educating dancers, while nurturing their creative potential.
 With a certification in Pilates and a focus on biomechanics, she is dedicated to providing a comprehensive, holistic approach to dance education.
 Her philosophy emphasizes collaboration, self-expression, discipline, and the freedom that dance offers.